petervandenabeele/spelfouten/README.md

 As part of my #CoronaSabbatical in May 2020, I tried to use BERT-based models to find "dt"-mistakes and other spelling mistakes in Dutch text.
-In the Dutch language there is a specifiek kind of mistake: "dt-fouten", that are hard to find and avoid.
+In the Dutch language there is a specifiek kind of mistake: "dt-fouten", that is hard to find and avoid.
 A text with a "dt-fout" looses a lot of its credibility, just for that single reason (and in school it would also lose most, if not all, of its score).

-I used pretrained [BERTje](https://github.com/wietsedv/bertje) and [RobBERT](https://ipieter.github.io/blog/robbert/) Dutch language models and trained a SequenceClassification layer on top.
+I used pretrained [RobBERT](https://ipieter.github.io/blog/robbert/) and [BERTje](https://github.com/wietsedv/bertje) Dutch language models and trained a SequenceClassification layer on top.
 The SequenceClassification layer had a top layer with 2 neurons, representing the 2 cases: negative (label "0", correct spelling) and positive (label "1", spelling mistake), per sentence.

 I first experimented with direct usage of transformers, but then discovered [simpletransformers](https://simpletransformers.ai/) that made it easier to set-up initial